 In SQL Server, the BEGIN END statements used together form a block.

-With the BEGIN statement, the creation of a block begins, it basically represents the starting point of the SQL block.
 With the END statement, the SQL block ends, practically END closes BEGIN, it represents the end point of the SQL block.

 Inside the SQL BEGIN END block you can execute SQL or T-SQL statements such as: SELECT, INSERT, UPDATE, DELETE, execution of functions and procedures.